Kelly Services (NASDAQ:KELYB) Sees Large Volume Increase

-Kelly Services, Inc. (NASDAQ:KELYB) saw an uptick in trading volume on Thursday .
-813 shares traded hands during trading, a decline of 33% from the previous session’s volume of 1,217 shares.The stock last traded at $24.01 and had previously closed at $24.30.
+Shares of Kelly Services, Inc. (NASDAQ:KELYB) saw unusually-strong trading volume on Thursday .
+Approximately 457 shares traded hands during trading, a decline of 56% from the previous session’s volume of 1,036 shares.The stock last traded at $22.77 and had previously closed at $22.75.

-Kelly Services (NASDAQ:KELYB) last released its earnings results on Thursday, May 13th.
-The business services provider reported $0.12 earnings per share for the quarter, missing analysts’ consensus estimates of $0.14 by ($0.02).
-Kelly Services had a return on equity of 4.52% and a net margin of 2.39%.
-The business had revenue of $1.21 billion during the quarter.
+Kelly Services (NASDAQ:KELYB) last released its quarterly earnings results on Thursday, May 13th.
+The business services provider reported $0.12 earnings per share for the quarter, missing the Zacks’ consensus estimate of $0.14 by ($0.02).
+Kelly Services had a net margin of 2.39% and a return on equity of 4.52%.
+The company had revenue of $1.21 billion during the quarter.

 About Kelly Services (NASDAQ:KELYB)